 The majority of the gymnasia students learned German as second language in the morning hours.
 Our group to learn French was a small minority once a week at afternoon.
 Also learning French was the Volozhin Starosta's- (District governor) daughter.
 We were jealous looking as the Starostianka the highest Volozhin official's daughter would be conducted home after School in an elegant carriage harnessed to a pair of beautiful horses.

 We learned hard, the Tarbut graduated children in a foreign environment.
 But we became accustomed and finally defended ourselves honorably during the lessons and the recreations.
-We participated in the School excursions by foot and on bicycles to the Berezina and to the Count Tishkievitsh summer palace in Biala, 20 km. from Volozhin placed within a fenced for deer and gazelle natural Park reserve inside the big Nalibok Forest.
+We participated in the school excursions by foot and on bicycles to the Berezina and to the Count Tyszkiewicz summer palace in Biala, 20 km. from Volozhin placed within a fenced for deer and gazelle natural Park reserve inside the big Nalibok Forest.

-For the first time in our life we participated also at a true dancing party that was organized by the School before Christmas.
+For the first time in our life, we participated also at a true dancing party that was organized by the School before Christmas.